paranoidnela/piu-kb-hook/README.md

-# Pump It Up Keyboard Hook
+# Pump It Up Keyboard Hook - Now with Infinity support

 Tool that allows you to use your keyboard on Pump It Up.